-- 1. Knowledge of optimization to formulate the problems and analyze the optimization criterion for solving problems - 2.
-Apply different methods of single variable optimization and to suggest a technique for specific problem - 3.
+- 1. Knowledge of optimization to formulate the problems and analyze the optimization criterion for solving problems. - 2.
+Apply different methods of single variable optimization and to suggest a technique for specific problem. - 3.
 Apply various methods of multivariable optimization techniques or specific problem. - 4.
 Understand the optimization of various unit operations. - 5.
-Learn linear programming and applications
+Describe linear programming with its applications.

-TECHNOLOGY OF PHARMACEUTICALS AND FINE CHEMICALS (Professional Elective - V)
+JNTUHCEH B.Tech.(Reg), w.e.f.
+2019-20 Academic Year TECHNOLOGY OF PHARMACEUTICALS AND FINE CHEMICALS (Professional Elective - V)